caiolucasb/caiolucasb/README.md

 I'm a Computer Engineer student who is passionate for learning new development technologies.Some technologies i enjoy working with include React and React Native.

-"You only fail when you stop trying" This's a good phrase to introduce myself, maybe i'm not the best one and probably not the smartest one, but i'm a little bit dogged kkk.
+"You only fail when you stop trying" That's a good phrase to introduce myself, i'm probably not the smartest one, but i'm a little bit stubborn kkk.
+I believe what makes you great it's not your inteligence(of course it is important), but your tenacity.

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=caiolucasb&show_icons=true&theme=synthwave)